-The directors are pleased to report the result for the year ended 30 June 2021.
+The directors are pleased to report the result for the year ended 30 June 2022.

-The Group recorded a profit after tax attributable to ordinary shareholders of \$135,000 compared to the previous year loss of \$30,000.
-Our investment in Equipment Leasing and Finance Limited provided a significant contribution to this result with the receipt of a maiden dividend of \$229,000 and a write up in the value of the investment of \$338,000.
-The contribution of Speirs Foods LP was down on the previous year for reasons explained below.
+The Group recorded a profit after tax attributable to ordinary shareholders of \$190,000 compared to the previous year profit after tax of \$135,000.
+Our investment in Equipment Leasing and Finance Limited provided a significant contribution to this result with the receipt of a dividend of \$171,000 and a write up in the value of the investment of \$178,000.
+The contribution of Speirs Foods LP has improved on the previous year for reasons explained below.
 The contributions to the overall profit and comprehensive income are summarised below:

-2021 \$'000 2020 \$'000 Speirs Foods (2018) LP trading profit before interest 317 1,209 Fair Value Gain/(Loss)Through Profit and Loss Financial Assets Equipment, Leasing and Finance Holdings Limited 338 (249) Dividend received from Equipment, Leasing and Finance Holdings Limited 229 - Corporate governance costs (276) (288) Net financing costs (252) (326) Depreciation Expense of Speirs Group Limited in relation to acting as landlord for Speirs Foods (2018) LP (77) (107) Total Profit Before Tax 279 239 Derecognition of Previously Recognised Future Income Tax Benefit (133) - Total Profit After Tax 146 239 Profit attributable to non-controlling Interest (11) (269) Overall Profit/(Loss) Attributable to Ordinary Shareholders of Speirs Group Limited 135 (30)
+2022 2021 \$'000 \$'000 Speirs Foods (2018) LP trading profit before interest 491 317 Fair Value Gain Through Profit and Loss Financial Assets Equipment, Leasing and Finance Holdings Limited 178 338 Dividend received from Equipment, Leasing and Finance Holdings Limited 171 229 Corporate governance costs (291) (276) Net financing costs (218) (252) Depreciation Expense of Speirs Group Limited in relation to acting as landlord for Speirs Foods (2018) LP (70) (77) Total Profit Before Tax 261 279 Derecognition of Previously Recognised Future Income Tax Benefit - (133) Total Profit After Tax 261 146 Profit attributable to non-controlling Interest (71) (11) Overall Profit Attributable to Ordinary Shareholders of Speirs Group Limited 190 135